andykeh710/Flush_docs/docs/Tokenomics/reward-mechanism.md

 # Reward Mechanism

 The reward mechanism on DumpFun is designed to encourage active participation, sustained engagement, and contributions to the platform’s growth.
 Users can earn $DUMP tokens through various activities that align with the platform's goals and community values.
-The primary ways users can earn rewards include:

 ## Ways to Earn $DUMP Tokens

-- **Trading Activities**: Users earn rewards by trading meme coins across supported blockchains on the DumpFun platform.
-This incentivizes liquidity and trading volume.
+- **Trading Activities**: Earn rewards by trading meme coins across supported blockchains on the DumpFun platform, incentivizing liquidity and trading volume.

-- **Burning Tokens**: Users can burn low-value or unwanted tokens from any supported blockchain, decluttering their portfolios and earning $DUMP tokens in return.
+- **Burning Tokens**: Burn low-value or unwanted tokens from any supported blockchain, decluttering portfolios and earning $DUMP tokens in return.

-- **Staking Rewards**: Users who stake their $DUMP tokens can earn additional rewards over time.
-Staking rewards are distributed from a portion of the platform’s revenue or reserve funds, providing an ongoing incentive for users to hold and stake their tokens.
+- **Staking Rewards**: Stake $DUMP tokens to earn passive income, unlock premium features, and gain eligibility for a share of daily platform fees.

-- **Providing Liquidity**: Users who contribute to liquidity pools across different blockchains receive $DUMP tokens as rewards, enhancing overall platform liquidity.
+- **Providing Liquidity**: Contribute to liquidity pools across different blockchains and receive $DUMP tokens as rewards, enhancing overall platform liquidity.

-- **Referral Program**: Users can earn additional $DUMP tokens by referring others to the platform.
+- **Referral Program**: Invite friends to the platform and earn additional $DUMP tokens for each successful referral.

-- **Community Engagement**: Active participants in the DumpFun community can earn extra rewards in the form of $DUMP tokens.
+- **Community Engagement**: Earn extra rewards by actively participating in the DumpFun community through discussions, events, and governance.

-- **Content Creation**: Users who create and share valuable content, such as tutorials, guides, or educational posts, can earn $DUMP tokens.
+- **Content Creation**: Create and share valuable content, such as tutorials, guides, or educational posts, to earn $DUMP tokens.

-- **Participation in Beta Testing**: Users who participate in beta testing of new features or products on the platform can earn $DUMP tokens.
+- **Participation in Beta Testing**: Participate in beta testing of new features or products on the platform to earn rewards.

-- **Governance Participation**: Users who actively participate in governance by voting on proposals or submitting their own can earn additional $DUMP tokens.
+- **Governance Participation**: Earn additional $DUMP tokens by actively voting on proposals or submitting your own.

-- **Event Participation**: DumpFun regularly hosts events, both online and in-person, where users can earn $DUMP tokens by participating.
+- **Event Participation**: Join in online and in-person events hosted by DumpFun to earn $DUMP tokens.

-- **Leaderboard Achievements**: Users who achieve high rankings on the community leaderboards can earn bonus $DUMP tokens.
+- **Leaderboard Achievements**: Achieve high rankings on community leaderboards to earn bonus $DUMP tokens.

-- **Social Media Engagement**: Users can earn rewards for promoting DumpFun on social media platforms.
+- **Social Media Engagement**: Promote DumpFun on social media platforms and earn rewards.

-- **Collaborative Projects**: Users who initiate or participate in collaborative projects that benefit the DumpFun community can earn $DUMP tokens.
+- **Collaborative Projects**: Initiate or participate in collaborative projects that benefit the DumpFun community to earn $DUMP tokens.

-- **Seasonal and Special Rewards**: DumpFun may offer seasonal or special rewards for participation during certain times of the year or for specific events.
+- **Seasonal and Special Rewards**: Participate during certain times of the year or specific events to earn seasonal or special rewards.

 ## Reward Calculation

 Rewards are calculated based on a combination of factors that reflect the value and impact of user activities.
-The reward equation incorporates variables such as trading volume, token age, liquidity, market value, notoriety, holder distribution, liquidity provision, and user engagement.
+The reward system incorporates variables such as:

+- **Age of Token**: Older tokens may yield different rewards compared to newer ones.

+- **Burned Liquidity**: The amount of liquidity removed from the market through burning.

+- **Token Value**: The market value of the tokens traded or burned.

+- **Special Burning Bonuses**: Limited-time bonuses for burning specific tokens or participating in special events.

+- **Leverage Multiplier**: Users can enhance rewards by adding leverage to their flushes, potentially amplifying their earnings.

-Note: For detailed explanation of the variables and normalization functions, please refer to the Reward Calculation section.
+Note: For a detailed explanation of the variables and normalization functions, please refer to the Reward Calculation section.